rockettheme/docs/Docs/joomla/templates/ionosphere/demo_module_10.md

 Frontpage Article
 ----
 ![][demo]
 This area of the front page is a a featured article.
 You can replicate this by creating a new article by going to **Administrator -> Content -> Article Manager -> Add New Article**.
 Making it appear on the front page is easy enough.
 Just assign the article to the home page and make sure you have **MainBody** turned on in your Template Settings page.
-You'll find the settings used in our demo below.
+You will find the settings used in our demo below.

-In order for the social buttons to appear as they do in the demo, you'll first need to install and activate [**RokSocialButtons**][roksocial], which is available for free on our site.
+In order for the social buttons to appear as they do in the demo, you will first need to install and activate [**RokSocialButtons**][roksocial], which is available for free on our site.

 ![][social]